Tips and examples for teaching types of irony in literature

 Start teaching English Language Arts with Flocabulary

 Irony is a literary device that can add depth and layers to a story.
 It can invert our expectations, create twists, and add suspense.
+Learning how irony is a figure of speech that can subtly shape narratives helps students understand its impact across literature and in their own communication.
 By learning about this, students can become better readers and writers as they appreciate the way literary devices create meaning and achieve intended effects.
 After exploring the examples outlined above, encourage students to use these literary devices in their own writing.

 Flocabulary’s multimedia lessons are a great way to engage students in literature and to build the rigorous critical thinking and analytic skills they need to understand what they read.
 Our K-12 standard-aligned video-based lessons and activities leverage the power of hip-hop, storytelling, and emotional connections to cultivate literacy across the curriculum.
 Flocabulary is proven to strengthen a student’s understanding and highly engage them, ultimately leading to improved learner outcomes.